 County Treasurer's collection fees have been computed at 1.5% of property taxes.
+No County Treasurer's Fees have been budgeted due to the low amount of taxes levied.

 Administrative Expenditures

 The District is a member of the CAB.
 The CAB will provide all of the operating and administrative expenditures, which include the services necessary to maintain the District's administrative viability such as legal, accounting, insurance, meeting expense, and other administrative expenditures.